 Zimbabwe, a landlocked country in Southern Africa, is bordered by Zambia to the northwest, Mozambique to the east, South Africa to the south, and Botswana to the southwest.
 Zimbabwe, which the United Kingdom annexed as Southern Rhodesia from the British South Africa Company in 1923, obtained its independence in 1980.
 It is divided into eight provinces and two cities with provincial status.
 Zimbabwe's capital is Harare, and the official languages are English, Shona, and Ndebele.

 Zimbabwe has had a troubled investment environment in the recent past.
 This was largely due to an unstable political situation and the land reform policy that the government embarked on.
 The land reform programme, in brief, entailed the grabbing of white-owned land to resettle landless black people.
-The government's position has been that the reform programme was agreed on with the former colonisers and had just been pending implementation.
+The government's position has been that the reform programme was agreed on with the former colonisers and compensation of USD 3.5 billion for the improvements and not the land is to be paid.

 Zimbabwe opposes foreign domination of certain sectors of its economy.
 In this regard, the investment legislation, on the one hand, prescribes local participation requirements in most enterprises and, on the other hand, provides for limited investment protection and investment incentives.
 The indigenisation laws that used to require 51% ownership of all foreign-owned companies have been abolished.